qiskit-community/qiskit-aqt-provider/docs/index.rst

    circuit.measure_all()

    # Select an execution backend.
-   # Any token (even invalid ones) give access to the offline simulation backends.
+   # Any token (even invalid) gives access to the offline simulation backends.
    provider = AQTProvider("ACCESS_TOKEN")
    backend = provider.get_backend("offline_simulator_no_noise")